Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

-In this section, we perform quantitative data analysis based on the extracted features in Table \ref{tab:features}.
-Each study was labeled with terms from the aforementioned glossary, and each term in the glossary was classified as either symbolic, or neural.
-A bi-product of this process are two taxonomies built bottom-up of concepts relevant to the set of studies under review.
-The two taxonomies are a reflection of the definition of NeSy provided earlier: ``the combination of deep learning and symbolic reasoning".
-Thus on the learning side, we have neural architectures (described in Section \ref{sec:nn_taxonomy}), and on the symbolic reasoning side we have knowledge representation (described in Section \ref{sec:kr_taxonomy}).
+On the learning side, we have neural architectures (described in Section \ref{sec:nn_taxonomy}), and on the symbolic reasoning side we have knowledge representation (described in Section \ref{sec:kr_taxonomy}).
 These results are rendered in Table \ref{table:nexytaxonomy}, with the addition of color representing a simple metric, or \textit{promise score}, for each study.
-The promise score is simply the number of goals reported to have been satisfied by the model(s) in the study.
+The promise score is simply the number of goals reported to have been satisfied by the solution in the study.